Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Introduction

-Prior research on cognitive decline has explored a variety of methods to detect early changes in individuals at risk of AD.
-Neuroimaging techniques, such as magnetic resonance imaging (MRI)~\cite{jitsuishi2022searching} and positron emission tomography (PET), have been widely used to identify structural and functional brain changes associated with MCI and AD.
-These methods are often paired with biomarkers, such as amyloid-beta and tau proteins, to improve diagnostic accuracy.
-However, the high cost and limited accessibility of these techniques hinder their widespread application.

-Wearable sensor technologies~\cite{rykov2024predicting, whelan2022developments} have also gained traction in recent years.
+Prior research on cognitive decline has explored a variety of methods to detect early changes in dementia risk.
+Neuroimaging techniques, such as magnetic resonance imaging (MRI)~\cite{chouliaras2023use, jitsuishi2022searching, valizadeh2025deep}, Electroencephalography (EEG)~\cite{aljalal2024mild, aljalal2024selecting} and positron emission tomography (PET)~\cite{rallabandi2023deep, ossenkoppele2022amyloid} have been widely used to identify structural and functional brain changes associated with dementia.
+These methods are often paired with biomarkers, such as amyloid-beta and tau proteins~\cite{pradeepkiran2024amyloid, john2021synaptic}, blood-based biomarkers~\cite{grande2025blood, hampel2023blood} to improve diagnostic accuracy.
+However, the high cost and limited accessibility of these techniques hinder their widespread application~\cite{zhang2024recent}.
+Wearable sensors~\cite{rykov2024predicting, 10080910, whelan2022developments} have also gained traction in recent years.
 Studies have demonstrated the utility of devices that monitor gait patterns, heart rate variability, and sleep quality to assess functional and cognitive impairments.
-Machine learning models~\cite{khodabandehloo2021healthxai, lin2023comprehensive} applied to sensor data have shown promise in predicting the progression of cognitive decline.
-However, these approaches often require participant compliance and are limited to specific contexts, such as controlled environments or clinical trials.

-Traditional methods like road tests and driving simulators are commonly used to assess fitness-to-drive~\cite{hird2016systematic} but are limited to controlled conditions and face challenges related to objectivity, availability, and cost-effectiveness.
-To address these limitations, driving research has shifted towards naturalistic assessments using Sensor devices~\cite{bayat2021gps} installed in participants' personal vehicles, enabling the collection of real-world driving behavior data.

-Previous studies~\cite{kostyniuk2008self, davis2012road} have demonstrated that everyday driving behavior, such as reduced driving distances, fewer unique destinations, and smaller driving spaces, is associated with symptomatic Alzheimer’s disease (AD).
-However, limited research has investigated the impact of preclinical AD on driving behavior~\cite{OTT2017136}, highlighting a critical gap in understanding early-stage cognitive decline.
+Machine learning models~\cite{xue2024ai, khodabandehloo2021healthxai, lin2023comprehensive} applied to sensor data have shown promise in predicting the progression of cognitive decline.
+However, these approaches often require participant compliance and are limited to specific contexts, such as controlled environments or clinical trials~\cite{langbaum2023recommendations, sanderson2022cognitive}.
+Some studies demonstrated that everyday driving behavior, such as reduced driving distances, fewer unique destinations, and smaller driving spaces, is associated with symptomatic MCI~\cite{wang2021visual, kostyniuk2008self, davis2012road, eby2012driving}.
+However, limited research has investigated the impact of preclinical MCI on driving behavior~\cite{di2021using, OTT2017136}, highlighting a critical gap in understanding early-stage cognitive decline.
+Recently, driving research has shifted towards naturalistic assessments using sensor devices installed in participants' personal vehicles, enabling the collection of real-world driving behavior data~\cite{bayat2021gps, camilleri2023driving, chang2023real, di2021using}.